 8. Stuff Your Face with Meat

 Meat, meat, meat.
 The main food choice is meat.
+One of my major tips for Buenos Aires is to be a meat eater.
 Asado or a type of barbecue meat.
 Choripan is my favorite, but there are so many- sausages, steaks, etc. If you are a vegetarian, it will be harder to find traditional foods because most are meat based.
 An Austrian/German influenced dish is called Milanesa, which is schnitzel.
 Argentines also have their own empanadas.
 Definitely check them out as they are different than other countries.
 Each country seems to have their own flair!

 9. Let Your Taste buds Marvel at the Sweets